July Cricket Diary 2014

 When the surface has partially dried off, sarrel roll or spike with a similar type of equipment; this will help offset any compaction created by the heavy rolling during the preparation process; it will also aerate the surface and produce a good seed bed.

 The next important step is to carry out repairs to the batsmen and bowlers' foot marks.
+Renovation of your foot holes will be ongoing, so make sure you have sufficient top dressing made up ready.
 These areas may be relatively deep, especially if repairs have not been carried out during 2 days or more of cricket on the same pitch.
 For repairs, use only the wicket loam native to your pitches.
 This will help in the binding of the soils during recovery.

 Firstly, prepare a stock of preferred virgin wicket soil to just a damp stage, but still quite firm.
 You should be able to squeeze it together in your hand like plastercine.
 If you had your topdressing delivered in bags, there should have sufficient moisture to carry out your repairs; if not, dampen while still in the bag and leave overnight or until required.
 If you are repairing the ends where the pitch is being taken out of play, then add some grass seed to your mix, this will assist in the germination process and speed up recovery.

 The tools required will be a lump hammer, fine spray water bottle, a rammer (elephant's foot used for tarmacing), a fork and a plastering trowel.

 To start, sweep in the same direction as you would for intervals, paying attention to the foot holes created by the bowlers and the deep scars from the batsmen.
 Put the sweepings to one side.
 When swept, ram the dry holes very firmly and any spots the bowlers may have moved.
 Hammer the edges to where the damage ceases is important, as it will create an edge for the new soil to be rammed against as it is hammered into place.